Sherry Flip

 Common Mistake

-One common mistake is not shaking the cocktail long enough, which can result in a less frothy texture and a poorly mixed drink.
+A common mistake is not shaking the cocktail long enough, which can result in a less creamy texture and insufficient mixing of the ingredients.

 Frequently Asked Questions

-What type of sherry is best for making a Sherry Flip?
+What is the significance of using cream sherry in a Sherry Flip?

-Can I use a pasteurized egg in a Sherry Flip?
+Can I use a substitute for the whole egg in a Sherry Flip?

-What glassware is traditionally used for serving a Sherry Flip?
+What type of nutmeg is best for garnishing a Sherry Flip?